Who is the Russian journalist who protested on state-run TV?

 Marina Ovsyannikova: Who is the Russian journalist who protested on state-run TV?

-Marina Ovsyannikova staged a protest on Monday on Channel One.
+Marina Ovsyannikova staged a protest on Monday on Russian news network Channel One.
 She was detained after shouting during the segment: “Stop the war.
 No to war.”

-Lawyers initially reported that she was missing after the protest and they had been searching for her all of Monday night.
-However, local reports published a photograph of her and lawyer Anton Gashinsky apparently in court on Tuesday.
+She appeared in court on Tuesday after being charged with organising an unauthorised public event.

 Ovsyannikova’s highly-publicised protest comes as Russian authorities continue to crack down on anti-war demonstrators, who have taken to the streets across the country to condemn Vladimir Putin’s actions.